Sinking of Rochdale and Prince of Wales

-Rochdale and Prince of Wales were two troop ships that sank in Dublin Bay in 1807.
+Rochdale and Prince of Wales were two troop ships that sank in Dublin Bay, off Ireland, in 1807.

 Dublin Port had long been dangerous because it was accessible only at high tide and was subject to sudden storms.
 Many ships were lost while waiting for the tide, but little was done until this disaster.
 The impact of 400 bodies being washed up on an urban shore effected public and official opinion.
 This event was the impetus for the building of Dún Laoghaire Harbour.

-On 19 November 1807 several ships left Dublin carrying troops bound for the Napoleonic Wars.
+On 19 November 1807, several ships left Dublin carrying troops bound for the Napoleonic Wars.
 The next day, two ships, the brig Rochdale and H.M. packet ship Prince of Wales, were caught in gale-force winds and heavy snow and foundered.
 Troops on Prince of Wales may have been deliberately locked below deck while the ship's captain and crew escaped.
 No lifeboat was launched.
 There was looting.